Thursday , December 19 2024

 In addition, it’s important that the trader consider experimenting with new things from time to time.
 For example, consider using options to mitigate risk, or set stop losses at a different place.
 One of the best ways a trader can learn is by experimenting – within reason.
 This experience may also help reduce emotional influences.

 Finally, traders should periodically review and assess their performance.
 This means not only should they review their returns and their individual positions, but also how they prepared for a trading session, how up-to-date they are on the markets and how they’re progressing in terms of ongoing education, among other things.
 This periodic assessment can help the trader correct mistakes, which may help enhance their overall returns.
 It may also help them to maintain the right mindset and help them to be psychologically prepared to do business.
-(For more, see Ten Steps To Building A Winning Trading Plan.)
+(For more, see Ten Steps To Building A Winning .)

 Bottom Line